Work hard. Play Hard.

 Ben and Lisa have four children: Lauren, Hannah, Hans, and Faith.

 Lauren is Lisa and Ben’s oldest.
 She was a two-year President of the Jesup FFA, President of the Student Council, President of the National Honor Society, a Class Officer, and active in volleyball, theater, and speech.
 She graduated with honors from the University of Chicago in June 2015 and was awarded the highest undergraduate medal, the Howell Murray Alumni Association Award.
 There, she wrote her thesis in Sociology, took classes from the Booth Graduate School of Business, and, like her mother, joined Alpha Omicron Pi.
 In 2014, Lauren gave a TEDx talk about genetically modified plants.
-Over the years, she has worked in Jesup, IA; Cedar Falls, IA; St. Louis, MO; San Francisco, CA; New York City, NY; Chicago, IL; and Milwaukee, WI.
-Currently, Lauren works as an Account Executive for the world’s top creative advertising agency, BBDO, on the Bayer CropScience account in Atlanta, GA.
+Over the years, she has worked in Jesup, IA; Cedar Falls, IA; St. Louis, MO; San Francisco, CA; New York City, NY; Chicago, IL; Milwaukee, WI; and Atlanta, GA.
+Currently, Lauren helps lead marketing efforts for Indigo Ag in Boston, MA.
+In the summer of 2020, Lauren married her high school sweetheart, Luke Gosse.

 Hannah is the second-oldest.
 As a member of the Jesup Class of 2013, Hannah served as a class officer, was a four-year State track competitor, and president of the Jesup FFA.
 She graduated with the class of 2017 from Cornell University in Ithaca, New York, where she majored in Agricultural Sciences with a Business Concentration and a minor in Agribusiness Management.
 She is a member of the Alpha Phi Sorority, and in college participated in Agriculture Future of America, Cornell University Dairy Science Club, and was an Agricultural Sciences Ambassador.
-Hannah has worked at Monsanto, BankIowa, GROWMARK, and Channel Seeds, and now manages a top Asgrow/DEKALB sales region as a District Sales Manager in southern Minnesota.
+Hannah has worked at Monsanto, BankIowa, GROWMARK, and Channel Seeds, and managed a top Asgrow/DEKALB sales region as a District Sales Manager in southern Minnesota.
+In 2020, Hannah accepted a position with BASF as a business representative in sourthern Iowa, where she lives with her husband Mike, married 2022.

 Hans is the third of the Riensche children.
-He is in the class of 2017 at Jesup High School, where he played trumpet in the school band and was an active member of the Jesup FFA chapter.
+In the Class of 2017 at Jesup High School, he played trumpet in the school band and was an active member of the Jesup FFA chapter.
 Hans has also played at the state championship with the high school basketball team and has attended several basketball camps at Iowa State University under the mentorship of Coach Fred “The Mayor” Hoiberg.
 He has served as both class Treasurer and FFA Treasurer and is an avid soccer player.
 Hans studied Environmental Sustainability at the Northwestern University high school summer program in Chicago, IL and at Cornell University in Ithaca, NY.
-In 2018, Hans won the prestegious John Chrystal Award for his exceptional work as a Borlaug-Ruan intern based at the Chinese Academy of Agricultural Sciences in Beijing, China over the summer of 2017.
-Hans is currently a member of the Iowa State University Class of 2021, where he is a member of Alpha Gamma Rho.
+In 2018, Hans won the prestigious John Chrystal Award for his exceptional work as a Borlaug-Ruan intern based at the Chinese Academy of Agricultural Sciences in Beijing, China over the summer of 2017.
+Hans interned with BASF in North Carolina in 2018 and in Germany in 2019.
+This past May, Hans graduated as a member of the Iowa State University Class of 2021, where he was a member of Alpha Gamma Rho.
+He served as a senator for Iowa State’s College of Agriculture and Life Sciences.
+He is marrying his fiance Grace in 2023.

 The Crew | BDFC’s Elite

-In addition to the Riensche family, there are a great group of guys who help the Blue Diamond Farming Company to run every day.
-From driving grain carts, to fixing broken cultivator shanks, to putting the new crop in the ground, these guys can do it all.
+In addition to the Riensche family, there is a great group who help the Blue Diamond Farming Company to run every day.
+From driving grain carts, to fixing broken cultivator shanks, to putting the new crop in the ground, this team can do it all.
 The crew at BDFC loves to play with the latest and most innovative technology, work at an award-winning family farming operation, and be treated to spontaneous company outings (such as baseball games, farm shows, and team meals).

 Early every morning, Monday through Friday (and sometimes Saturday), the crew arrives at the farm.
 Employees clock in, get a to-do list from Ben, and begin the day.
-As farming is largely a team-oriented occupation, our guys get to know each other pretty well.
-Regulars at the farm include Andy Covington and Paul Martin, both of whom have worked for BDFC for over 20 years.
-Ben’s parents, Roland and Arlene Riensche, also are common sights, as they still work on the farm just about every single day.
+As farming is largely a team-oriented occupation, our team get to know each other pretty well.
+Regulars at the farm include Andy Covington and Kendall Kane, both of whom have worked for BDFC for over 20 years.

 At BDFC, our employees and their families are respected.
 From your first day on the job, you’ll be expected to learn, contribute, and expand your skills to meet the demands of a modern agricultural world.
 We believe there is nothing nobler than growing the food necessary to feed the world.
 As such, we strive to take care of our business, our land, our community, and our team.